Malcolm Nance: Post-military career

-Intelligence consulting
+Intelligence and counterterrorism expertise

 In 2001, Nance founded Special Readiness Services International (SRSI), an intelligence support company.
 On the morning of 9/11, driving to Arlington he witnessed the crash of American Airlines Flight 77 into the Pentagon.
 He acted as a first responder at the helipad crash site where he helped organize the rescue and recovery of victims.
 Subsequently, Nance served as an intelligence and security contractor in Iraq, Afghanistan, the United Arab Emirates and North Africa.

-Between 2005 and 2007 Nance was a visiting lecturer on counterterrorism in Sydney, Australia at Macquarie University's Centre on Policing, Intelligence and Counter-terrorism (PICT) and at Victoria University of Wellington in Wellington, New Zealand.
+Between 2005 and 2007 Nance was a visiting lecturer on counterterrorism in Sydney, Australia at Macquarie University's Centre on Policing, Intelligence, and Counter-terrorism (PICT) and at Victoria University of Wellington in Wellington, New Zealand.

 Nance now directs a think tank that he founded, the "Terror Asymmetrics Project on Strategy, Tactics and Radical Ideologies", which analyzes counterterrorism.
 Nance is also a member of the advisory board of directors for the International Spy Museum in Washington, D.C.